ietf-rats-wg/eat/draft-ietf-rats-eat.md

 have precession greater than one second.
 This is not needed for EAT.

-### The Profile Claim (profile) {#profile-claim}
+### eat_profile (EAT Profile) Claim {#profile-claim}

-See {{profiles}} for the detailed description of a profile.
+See {{profiles}} for the detailed description of an EAT profile.

-A profile is identified by either a URL or an OID.
+The "eat_profile" claim identifies an EAT profile by either a URL or an OID.
 Typically, the URI will reference a document describing the profile.
 An OID is just a unique identifier for the profile.
 It may exist anywhere in the OID tree.
 There is no requirement that the named document be publicly accessible.
-The primary purpose of the "profile" claim is to uniquely identify the profile even if it is a private profile.
+The primary purpose of the "eat_profile" claim is to uniquely identify the profile even if it is a private profile.

 The OID is always absolute and never relative.

 See {{common-types}} for OID and URI encoding.

-Note that this is named "eat_profile" for JWT and is distinct from the already registered "profile" claim in the JWT claims registry.

 ~~~~CDDL
 {::include nc-cddl/profile.cddl}
 ~~~~

-### The Intended Use Claim (intended-use)
+### intuse (Intended Use) Claim

 EAT's may be used in the context of several different applications.
-The intended-use claim provides an indication to an EAT consumer about  the intended usage of the token.
+The "intuse" claim provides an indication to an EAT consumer about  the intended usage of the token.
 This claim can be used as a way for an application using EAT to internally distinguish between different ways it uses EAT.